banyansecurity/pybanyan/docs/iaas/azure_cloud.md

 Grab the [credentials](https://docs.microsoft.com/en-us/azure/developer/python/configure-local-development-environment?tabs=cmd#what-the-create-for-rbac-command-does) for your Service Principal.

-Add a section named `iaas-azure` in the `~/.banyan.conf` file with these credentials:
+Add a section named `iaas-azure` in the `~/.banyan.conf` file with your Service Principal credentials:
 ```ini
 [banyan]
 api_url = ...